Fifth Third Commercial Credit Card

 - No Rewards Program.
 This card has no rewards program: no cash back, travel points, or any other loyalty scheme that provides a direct return on spending.
 If earning cash back or points is important to you, consider the Blue for Business Credit Card from American Express and Capital One Spark Cash for Business.

 - No Sign-up or Ongoing Bonuses.
 To compound the lack of rewards, this card has no sign-up or ongoing bonuses.
 That’s a big drawback relative to competing business credit cards that entice new applicants with juicy sign-up bonuses.
-For instance, Chase Ink Business Preferred Credit Card has an enormous sign-up bonus worth up to $1,000 when redeemed for travel.
-Capital One Spark Miles for Business has a solid bonus worth $500 when redeemed for travel.

 - No Overdraft Protection for Fifth Third Deposit Accounts.
 The Fifth Third Commercial Credit Card doesn’t offer an overdraft protection transfer plan for Fifth Third Bank deposit account holders.
 That’s bad news for existing or prospective Fifth Third Bank account holders who want to avoid overdraft charges, NSF charges, and transaction failures.